RaghavaDhanya/RaghavaDhanya.github.io/content/posts/golang-for-machine-learning-serving.md

 #### Tips on Goroutine
 Always try to use channels, there are many tutorials using sync workgroups for Goroutine.
 Those are lower level APIs you won't need for most cases.
 Channels are elegant way to run goroutines even if you don't need to pass data, you can send flags in channel to collect.
 Goroutines are cheap virtual threads, you don't have to worry about making too many of them and running on multiple cores.
 The latest golang can run that across cores for you.

-On #3, It was the hardest part.
+On #3, it was the hardest part.
 Spent about a day of debugging to get it working.
 So if your use-case doesn't need complex sampling and `C++` I would suggest just going with [Gonum](https://www.gonum.org/) you would save yourself lot of time.

-One of the things I didn't realize coming from cython was that I had to compile c++ files manually and load that in cgo include flags.
+One of the things I didn't realize coming from `cython` was that I had to compile `C++` files manually and load that in cgo include flags.

 header file
 ```c++